jesscxu/jesscxu.github.io/_posts/2015-4-29-linegraph.md

 vizlink: line_graph.html
 ---

-This is just a simple line graph created from sensor data with a legend I created to add to an existing visualization.
+This is just a simple line graph created from sensor data of an Arduino.
+This light sensor divides a light into its red, green, blue, and ambient wave length measurements.
+With this data, I created a legent to add to an existing visualization.